Introduction: Why Hire a Buyer’s Agent in Valencia?

 Spain is a large and diverse country, with some regions being more traditional than others.
 After living for more than 17 years in Valencia, we have observed that the local Valencians tend to be quite traditional in their personal choices as well as in their professional business relationships.

+The Valencia real estate market is no exception.
+When people need to buy or sell property, they typically seek out a local professional.
 In Valencia, the seller’s agent represents the vendor and typically charges them a 3% commission plus 21% VAT.
 The agent agrees with the seller on the market price and establishes both the desired and minimum acceptable price.
 The agent then publishes the advertisement and conducts property showings.

 If the potential buyer is not represented by anyone, they contact the seller’s agent directly to arrange a viewing.
 If the buyer decides to purchase the property, they agree to pay a 3% fee plus 21% VAT for the agent’s services.
 As a result, the seller’s agent collects a total of 6% in commission.